kurianbenoy/kurianbenoy-website/_posts/spam-filter.md

 collect data, how do you decide words which are spam, then talk about modelling part.
 Deploying the application etc.

-talk about bloom filter
+// lot more things to learn before build a classifier talk about bloom filter
 => It basically a DB with hashing.
 You hash the input keys and if there is a collision, store the result in a DB